What is Straight Through Processing?

 Additional benefits include:

-• Improved resource allocation: Staff can focus on exception handling and strategic activities
+• Better resource allocation: Staff can focus on exception handling and strategic work instead of repetitive data entry

 Final Thoughts